What is bullying behaviour?

 What can I do now?

-• Check out this video where one young person reflects on the bullying situation she really regrets.
+Hear one young person reflect on the bullying situation she regrets.

-• Talk to friends and family, or even your school counsellor, about what’s been going on.
-We know this is not as simple as it sounds, so check out our infographic for a step-by-step guide.
+Talk to friends and family, or even your school counsellor, about what’s been going on.
+We know this isn't as simple as it sounds, so check out our step-by-step guide for talking to someone you trust.

-• If you’re not ready to talk to your friends or family, you can get support in the ReachOut Forums.
+If you’re not ready to talk to your friends or family, you can get support in the ReachOut Online Community.